weishengwu/eShopOnContainers---msft/Mac-setup.md

 Once Docker for Mac is installed, configure the minimum amount of memory and CPU like so:

-- Memory: 4096 MB
+- Memory: 6GB
 - CPU: 2

 This amount of memory is the absolute minimum to have the app running, and that's why you need a 16GB RAM machine for optimal configuration.

 ![](images/Docker-setup/mac-docker-configuration-memory-cpu.png)

 Depending on how many apps you are running in your Mac you might need to assign more memory to Docker in the Mac.
-Usually, 4GB should suffice, but we've got feedback from developers who've needed to assign up to 8GB of RAM to Docker in the Mac.
+Usually, 6GB should suffice, but we've got feedback from developers who've needed to assign up to 8GB of RAM to Docker in the Mac.

 ### Shared folders